alutnopk/alutnopk/README.md

 - ⚡ Fun fact: ...
 -->

-I can't (won't) think of a better summary of my life than this:
+I can't (*won't*) think of anything better to write here than this:

 > A dog ate my shoe.
 Patty first, then the crust.